LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 ### Dogma of LLM Reward

 Therefore, in LLM training, a useful practice is to employ discounted negative rewards, maximizing the return will encourage agents to complete the task faster.
 A hybrid scheme can also be applied by combining a negative lower limit with a positive upper limit.
 When the agent achieves progress, we can signal encouragement — "you got something and have some potential, let's explore more".
 Conversely, when the agent fails to achieve anything in a turn, it is often better to think about cutting losses in time if there is such a negative terminal condition.
-Else, one can be the meanest trainer and always give biggest penalty to discourage the premature surrender (｀▽´)Ψ
+Else, one can be the meanest trainer and always give biggest penalty if it surrenders (｀▽´)Ψ

 ## Citation